mento-protocol/docs/use/getting-mento-stables/README.md

 ## Next steps

 - [Swap & liquidity (FPMM operations)](../swap-and-liquidity.md) — How to swap and add/remove liquidity.
-- [What is Mento?](../../overview/getting-started/what-is-mento.md) — DEX for FX, FPMMs, and where Mento stables fit in.
+- [What is Mento?](../../understand/getting-started/what-is-mento.md) — DEX for FX, FPMMs, and where Mento stables fit in.
-- [Fixed-Price Market Makers (FPMMs)](../../overview/core-concepts/fixed-price-market-makers-fpmms.md) — How pools and the oracle rate work.
+- [FPMMs](../../understand/fpmm/README.md) — How pools and the oracle rate work.
 - [Troubleshooting](../troubleshooting.md) — Common issues when swapping or getting stables.